BLUE HORIZON, BOOK 3

 Durant looked at him through tired eyes.
 “I thod we were vaccinaded from all dose thigs for Kandus…”

 “Well, I suppose that’s one that didn’t get into the normal inoculations,” Tanis admitted.
-“I may have to immunize almost everyone on board for it.
+“I may have to immunize most everyone on board for it.
 Would ya like some immediate relief?”
 Durant nodded again.
 Tanis waggled his eyebrows and then pulled his other hand from the pocket of his smock.
 It held a capped syringe.
 Durant instinctively backed away.
 Tanis smiled and pulled the cap from the thin needle.
 “Turn around and show me a full moon,” he ordered.

 “Uh uh…” Durant gasped.
 “No needles, blease…”